How to Decorate for Fall on a Budget

 - Fall DIY Projects

 - More Creative and Frugal Decorating tips

 - Decorate your mantel, shelf or sideboard for fall

 - Fall decorating on a budget

 Create a beautiful fall home the affordable way

 Those gifts of fall nature are always the focal point in my autumn home.
-I love the muted colors of this season: the grey’s, beige’s and browns.
+I love the muted colors of this season: grey, beige, and browns.
 They form the perfect background color palette.
 But it wouldn’t be fall decorating without a splash of color now and then.
 A plate filled with colorful red apples, a bouquet of bright yellow sunflowers, a vase filled with fiery orange leaves.
-To me fall decorating is bringing the outside in, appreciating the gifts of nature and being thankful for the abundance that is there to enjoy.
+To me fall decorating is bringing the outside in, appreciating the gifts of nature, and being thankful for the abundance that is there to enjoy.

 Let me share my favorite tips and tricks for budget-friendly fall decorating.